BrickMMO/colours-documentation/v2/process.markdown

     Open up phpMyAdmin and your tables should now be full of records.

+> [!TIP]
+> Steps six through twelve have a project task in GitHub.
+Make sure to assign these tasks when starting.
+And then use these tasks to create your branch and a pull request when done.

 6. **Home Page**

     Create the home page.
 Review the [Rebrickable API](https://rebrickable.com/api/v3/docs/) and the `colours` and `externals` tables to see what data is avaiable to put on the home page.
 Make these changes to the `/index.php` file.
 Don't worry too much about the design yet.